ijzer/cwbot-ndy/doc/readme.txt

 - The 'sync_interval' option sets how often module state is written to disk, in seconds.
 The module settings will be synchronized every 300 seconds, which is the default setting.
-- The 'channel' option sets what channel is the default channel for announcements.
-Even though this is a kmail-based manager, modules still have the capability to send chat messages.

-Under the MessageManager options is the list of modules to be loaded.
-Here is what happens for the first setting (Donate):
+Under the "core" BaseManager is its options, and then a list of modules to be loaded.
+Here is what happens for the first entry (Announce):
-- The module to be loaded is cwbot.modules.messages.DonateModule.
-This module will be assigned the internal identity "Donate".
+- The module to be loaded is cwbot.modules.core.AnnounceModule.
+This module will be assigned the internal identity "Announce".
+- The Announce module does the following: when certain events are triggered, the bot announces them in chat.
+These events are configured in the module options.
+Modules in the core package are modules that do not directly interact with players.
+- The module is loaded with priority 0.
+For core modules, the priority setting is mostly unimportant.
+However, it has a big effect on chat- and kmail- based modules, because it determines the order in which those communications are processed.

+Let's look at a different module: The "Donate" module under the kmail_manager:
 - The Donate module does the following: If a Kmail contains the word "donate", the bot keeps any items attached and replies with a thank you message.
 	Otherwise, it does nothing, and the next-lowest priority module handles the kmail.
-- The module is loaded with priority 111.
-This is higher than the other modules in the list, so all kmails will be handled by this module first.
+- The module is loaded with priority 111 .This is higher than the other modules in the list, so all kmails will be handled by this module first.
 - The module's permission is set to None.
 Some modules can be configured to require a permission.
 Permissions are set through the admin.ini file.